briankoser/sfc-listeners-guide/episodes/0168-marriage-advice-for-matt.md

 recommendation: yes
 recommendation_reason: Fun interaction with Des, plus some good advice.
 ---
-# Opening
 {% timeLink podcast_file_url, '0:28' %} Matt says his name wrong in the opening.

 5 weeks to the wedding.
 Ben is a groomsman.